3CS Proposals and Program

 Call for Proposals

-3CS is soliciting proposals for breakout sessions at the 2020 Community College Cyber Summit at Sinclair Community College, Dayton, Ohio, August 4-6, 2020 (CANCELED).
-Please submit one or more proposals to share your cybersecurity experiences and expertise with your colleagues, and invite your colleagues to do likewise.
-Proposals are due March 15.
+3CS is soliciting proposals for breakout sessions at the 2021 Community College Cyber Summit at Sinclair Community College, Dayton, Ohio, November 5-7, 2021.
+Please submit one or more proposals to share your cybersecurity experiences and expertise with your colleagues and invite your colleagues to do likewise.
+Proposals are due June 15, 2021.
 Follow this link to the 3CS Proposal Form.
-Should you have any questions concerning the 3CS Proposal and Acceptance process, please contact Chris Rondeau, Chair of the 2020 3CS Program Committee: , or (318)-678-6317.
+Should you have any questions concerning the 3CS Proposal and Acceptance process, please contact Chris Rondeau, Chair of the 2021 3CS Program Committee: email@example.com, or (318)-678-6317.

 Before starting on the proposal form itself, read through these guidelines concerning the tracks at this year’s 3CS, the types of breakout sessions, the intended audience, and this year’s theme.